MayankAgrawal94/onedrive-poc/README.md

 - List all users who have access to a file
 - Provides real-time updates on user access changes

+## Authentication

+This application implements Microsoft OAuth2 for secure login and authorization.
+Users will be prompted to log in with their Microsoft account, granting the application access to their OneDrive data.
+The OAuth2 flow ensures that user credentials are handled securely and that the application only accesses the resources explicitly permitted by the user.

 ## How to execute it?

 1. Clone the repository: